-Anders Griffen is a musician from Brooklyn, New York, playing drums (and sometimes trumpet) with original songwriters, instrumentalists, and choreographers, blending various influences from jazz and rock to R&B and folk music from around the world.
-On some 40 records, and numerous concerts across the States and abroad -- including appearances at Lollapalooza, Primavera Sound, the End of the Road Festival, Green River Festival, a Peel Session on BBC Radio 1 and on a radio show with legendary jazz announcer, Oscar Treadwell on NPR affiliate WGUC in Cincinnati ("An Oscar for Treadwell", "Oska T", "Treadin with Treadwell", "Blues for O.T." ...) -- Anders has performed with songwriters and bands like Jeffrey Lewis, Diane Cluck, Regina Spektor, Kimya Dawson, The Bundles, Dufus, John Ludington, The Walkmen, Mark Mulcahy, Winterpills, Nathan Xander, Herman Düne, The Wave Pictures, Many Embers, Ish Marquez & Lonesome Crew, Paleface, Elisa Flynn, Kjersti Kveli, Linda Draper, and Barry Bliss, as well as jazz musicians such as Frank Lowe, Bernard Santacruz, Roy Campbell Jr., Henry P Warner, Joe Shepley, Don Friedman, Bill Crow, Victor Gaskin, Michael Marcus, Loren Stillman, Tom Tallitsch, and others like John Cartwright, Dave McKelvy, Alex Tomaino, Conor Lyons, Norm Dodge, along with a range of diverse artists, musicians and dancers.
+Anders Griffen is a musician from Brooklyn, New York, playing drums, and sometimes trumpet, with original songwriters, instrumentalists, and choreographers, blending genres from jazz and folk to rock and R&B. On 40+ records, and concerts across the States and abroad -- including appearances at Lollapalooza, Primavera Sound, the End of the Road Festival, Green River Festival, a Peel Session on BBC Radio 1 and on "Jazz with OT" with legendary jazz announcer, Oscar Treadwell on NPR affiliate WGUC in Cincinnati ("An Oscar for Treadwell", "Oska T", "Treadin with Treadwell", "Blues for O.T." ...) -- Anders has performed with songwriters and bands like Jeffrey Lewis, Diane Cluck, Regina Spektor, Kimya Dawson, The Bundles, Dufus, John Ludington, The Walkmen, Mark Mulcahy, Winterpills, Nathan Xander, Herman Düne, The Wave Pictures, Many Embers, Ish Marquez & Lonesome Crew, Paleface, Elisa Flynn, Kjersti Kveli, Linda Draper, and Barry Bliss, as well as jazz musicians such as Frank Lowe, Bernard Santacruz, Roy Campbell Jr., Henry P Warner, Joe Shepley, Don Friedman, Bill Crow, Victor Gaskin, Michael Marcus, Loren Stillman, Tom Tallitsch, and others like John Cartwright, Dave McKelvy, Alex Tomaino, Conor Lyons, Norm Dodge, along with a range of diverse artists, musicians and dancers.

 Anders Griffen studied with Michael Carvin at the Michael Carvin School of Drumming, and with Ron Carter, Kenny Burrell, Joe Shepley, Peter Piacquadio, Jon Faddis, Dary John Mizelle, and informally with Charles Moffett, Alvin Fielder, Warren Smith, and Donnie Patterson.
 Anders earned a Bachelor's Degree in Music Composition from SUNY-Purchase College and a Master's in Library and Information Science from UCLA.